 Offered at South University, Savannah; South University, Tampa; and South University, Online Programs.

-The DNP program is offered as a post-master’s program, providing a pathway for master’s prepared advanced practice nurses to achieve doctoral level competencies consistent with a clinical program of study.
-Coursework in the program emphasizes advanced topics in nursing, field experiences, and capstone nursing experiences, while offering program electives drawn from a broad range of interdisciplinary fields from the South University College of Business and College of Health Professions.
+The DNP program is offered as a post-master's program, providing a pathway for master's prepared nurses to achieve doctoral level competencies consistent with a clinical program of study.
+Coursework in the program emphasizes current topics in nursing, field experiences, and scholarship while offering program electives drawn from a broad range of interdisciplinary fields from the South University College of Business and College of Health Professions.
 The program is offered in a hybrid format incorporating both online and on-ground educational experiences that support ongoing education for working nurses.
-Courses are provided online or in a blended format with the clinical component (i.e., advanced nursing field experiences which are guided by agency mentors) provided on-ground in the students’ geographical regions.
+Courses are provided online or in a blended format with the clinical component (i.e., advanced nursing field experiences which are guided by agency mentors) provided on-ground in the students' geographical regions.